Searching for Molecular Signatures in 14 Transiting Exoplanets with SPIRou: Acknowledgments

 \section{Acknowledgments}

+We thank the anonymous referee for their constructive comments and suggestions, which helped improve the quality and clarity of this manuscript.
 This research has been funded by the grants nº CNS2023-144309 by the Spain Ministry of Science, Innovation and Universities (MICIU/AEI/10.13039/501100011033) and NextGenerationEU/PRTR grants CNS2023-144309 and PID2023-150468NB-I00.
-V. Yariv acknowledges funding from the physics doctoral school (ED-PHYS) of the Grenoble-Alpes University.
+This work is supported by the French Research National Agency (ANR) through the RaD3-net project (ANR-21-CE49-0020).
+S. Vinatier acknowledges funding from the Action Thématique ExoSystèmes and Programme National de Planétologie of CNRS/INSU and from the CNES.
 F. Debras acknowledges fundings from the French National Research Agency (ANR) project ExoATMO (ANR-25-CE49-6598), the \textit{Action Thématique Physique Stellaire} (ATPS), and the \textit{Action Thématique ExoSystèmes} (AT-EXOS) of CNRS/INSU co-funded by CEA and CNES.
 R. Allart acknowledges the Swiss National Science Foundation (SNSF) support under the Post-Doc Mobility grant P500PT\_222212 and the support of the Institut Trottier de Recherche sur les Exoplanètes (IREx).
+V. Yariv acknowledges funding from the physics doctoral school (ED-PHYS) of the Grenoble-Alpes University.
 This work is based on observations obtained at the Canada-France-Hawaii Telescope (CFHT) which is operated from the summit of Maunakea by the National Research Council of Canada, the Institut National des Sciences de l’Univers of the Centre National de la Recherche Scientifique of France, and the University of Hawaii.
 The observations at the Canada-France-Hawaii Telescope were performed with care and respect from the summit of Maunakea which is a significant cultural and historic site.
 This work has made use of the NASA Exoplanet Archive (\href{https://exoplanetarchive.ipac.caltech.edu/}{exoplanetarchive.ipac.caltech.edu}), The Extrasolar Planets Encyclopaedia (\href{exoplanet.eu}{exoplanet.eu}), the Astrophysics Data System (\href{https://ui.adsabs.harvard.edu/}{ui.adsabs.harvard.edu}), and the SIMBAD database (\href{https://simbad.u-strasbg.fr/simbad/}{simbad.u-strasbg.fr}).
 This work has made use of the following Python packages: \texttt{Numpy} \citep{harris2020array}; \texttt{SciPy} \citep{2020SciPy-NMeth}; \texttt{Astropy} \citep{astropy:2013, astropy:2018, astropy:2022}; \texttt{PyAstronomy} \citep{pya}; \texttt{statsmodel} \citep{Seabold2010}; \texttt{Jupyter} \citep{jupyter}; \texttt{Matplotlib} \citep{Hunter:2007}; \texttt{PyMultinest} \citep{Buchner2014}; \texttt{batman} \citep{Kreidberg2015}; \texttt{petitRADTRANS} \citep{Molliere2019}; and \texttt{Exo-REM} \citep{Baudino2015,Baudino2017,Charnay2018,Blain2021}.